-Excellence with ImpactExcellence with Impact (EwI) is a BBSRC competition which aims to recognise institutions that can develop and successfully deliver a vision for maximising impact, alongside a relevant institution-wide culture change.
+Excellence with ImpactExcellence with Impact (EwI) was a BBSRC competition which aimed to recognise institutions that can develop and successfully deliver a vision for maximising impact, alongside a relevant institution-wide culture change.

 Our Vision for the CompetitionWe have aimed to build on our excellent track record of translating our research into impacts through Public Engagement, Knowledge Exchange and Commercialisation.
 To highlight some of our impacts on the UK economy and society we have prepared some case studies.

 Following feedback from the EwI Team we focussed our aims for the competition: